High School Teacher Resume Resume Example

 You want the hiring team to see you actually care about joining their community.
 Use keywords from the job description and focus on what the school highlights in their own materials.

 When I write a cover letter, I always zero in on my most relevant teaching experience.
-I mention the grade levels and subjects I teach, like 10th grade biology or AP English.
+I mention the grade levels and subjects I teach, like 10th grade biology or AP English, and I look at cover letter examples for inspiration.

 You should quantify your impact where possible.
 Instead of saying "I taught math," say, "I improved test scores by 18% in my Algebra II classes."
 Numbers stand out.

-There are lots of ways to show relevant experience-mention any curriculum development, classroom technology integration, or extracurriculars you lead.
+There are lots of ways to show relevant experience-mention any curriculum development, classroom technology integration, or extracurriculars you lead, as you’ll see in a cover letter for a science teaching role.
 This helps the school picture you in their environment.

 I always highlight soft skills like communication, adaptability, and teamwork.
 Schools want teachers who connect with students, support colleagues, and handle challenges with a positive attitude.